zm00622/CodingChallenges/SaveYourSolutionsHere/HowToNameYourFiles.md

 Or, save each problem into its own folder:

-Problem1 (Which is a folder that would contain problem1.jsm, problem1.css, etc.)
+Challenge1 (Which is a folder that would contain challenge1.js, challenge1.css, etc.)
-Problem2 (Which is a folder that would contain it's own problem2.js, problem2.css etc.)
+Challenge2 (Which is a folder that would contain it's own challenge2.js, challenge2.css etc.)

 If you optimize a solution, a new folder would be created as follows:

-Problem1.2 (Which is a folder that contains the optimized files for Problem 1, which should now be named problem1.2.js, problem1.2.css etc.)
+Challenge1.2 (Which is a folder that contains the optimized files for Challenge 1, which should now be named challenge1.2.js, challenge1.2.css etc.)